jerilMJ/learningML/README.md

 So we need two lines(see-saws) to classify outputs for XOR.
 This means that we need one more perceptron.
 That's where the 'network' in Neural Networks comes from!
 It's a fascinating topic!

+## **What's in the future?**
+Exlporing backpropagation algorithms, various Neural Networks and other algorithms.
+Stuff like handwritten digit recognition, picture classification and more!

+## **Reference:**

+Neural Networks, Fuzzy Logic and Evolutionary Algorithms, S. Rajasekaran, G.A Vijayalakshmi Pai Neural Networks and Deep Learning, Michael Nielsen